litmuschaos/litmus-docs/website/versioned_docs/version-2.3.0/user-guides/setup-with-ingress.md

 ## Install ChaosCenter with Ingress

-With Litmus-2.0.0, ChaosCenter can be installed with ingress.
 In the following doc, we will use the Nginx ingress controller for ingress setup.

 1. By default, the service type is `NodePort`.
 For Ingress, we need to change the service type to `ClusterIP` in the following services.